Bangle

 A

-$410 per carat.
+eight or nine hundred dollars per carat.
 And even then I have some extraordinary

 specimens in the milk and honey variety that leap past

-the $750 a carat range.
+the $1000 a carat range.
 Though this price is dictated

 by fashion and rarity and not the quality of the gems

-homogenous catseye phenomena.
+homogenous catseye phenomenon.

 Once